allardvanderouw/connect-ensure-authenticated/README.md

 [![Build Status](https://travis-ci.com/allardvanderouw/connect-ensure-authenticated.svg?branch=master)](https://travis-ci.com/allardvanderouw/connect-ensure-authenticated)
 [![codecov](https://codecov.io/gh/allardvanderouw/connect-ensure-authenticated/branch/master/graph/badge.svg)](https://codecov.io/gh/allardvanderouw/connect-ensure-authenticated)

-This simple middleware ensures that a user is logged in with Passport (https://github.com/jaredhanson/passport).
+This simple middleware ensures that a user is logged in with [Passport](https://github.com/jaredhanson/passport).
 If a request is received that is unauthenticated, the request returns a JSON error.

 ## Install